 Redfin offers extra savings to buyers who also sell their previous home with Redfin within 12 months of their purchase.
-On top of the commission rebate, Redfin reduces its listing fee by 0.5% when these customers sell — or refunds the difference if they sell first.
+On top of the commission rebate, Redfin reduces its listing fee to 1% (from 1.5%) when these customers sell — or refunds the difference if they sell first.

 Redfin reviews: Pros, cons, and areas of concern

 Generally, Redfin has fair to good reviews.
-On Consumer Affairs, Yelp, and Google averaged out to 3.2 out of 5 stars.
+On Consumer Affairs, Yelp, and Google, Redfin’s customer rating averages out to 3.8 out of 5 stars based on 425 reviews.